 >Tale of Two Cities, hard to understand.

 I don't remember that.
-I remember collecting milk bottle tops from
+I remember collecting milk bottle tops from>I don't remember reading a lot of books on this trip.
+I don't remember

 the different dairies and writing letters to Grandmummy about the trip